Rajish123/Rajish123/README.md

 ### Hello beautiful people 👋

 I am Rajish Maharjan.
 I am a beginner developer, here some info about me.<br>
 👀 I’m interested in Python/Django and Django-Rest-Framework.
-I know JavaScript, HTML and CSS (self-taught, so it is likely that i don't about know something).<br>
+I know JavaScript, HTML and CSS (self-taught, so it is likely that i may not know everything.).<br>
 💞️ I’m looking to collaborate on nothing...
 You can contact me for collaboration though!.<br>
 🔭 I’m currently working on python/django projects.<br>